LuizZak/SwiftRewriter/Architecture.md

 ```
 ┌─────────────┐ ┌──────────────────────┐ ┌─────────────┐ ┌─────────────┐ ┌─────────────┐ ┌────────────────┐ ┌──────────┐
 │      1.     │ │          2.          │ │      3.     │ │      4.     │ │      5.     │ │       6.       │ │    7.    │
-│ Objective-C ├─┤ Statements parsing/  ├─┤    Type     ├─┤  Intention  ├─┤     AST     ├─┤ Post-rewriting ├─┤   Code   │
+│ Source lang ├─┤ Statements parsing/  ├─┤    Type     ├─┤  Intention  ├─┤     AST     ├─┤ Post-rewriting ├─┤   Code   │
 │   parsing   │ │ Intention generation │ │  resolving  │ │  rewriting  │ │  rewriting  │ │   formatting   │ │  output  │
 └─────────────┘ └──────────────────────┘ └─────────────┘ └─────────────┘ └─────────────┘ └────────────────┘ └──────────┘
 ```

-All of these steps are encapsulated and run by `SwiftRewriter` within the `SwiftRewriterLib` target.
+All of these steps are encapsulated and run by `ObjectiveC2SwiftRewriter` and `JavaScript2SwiftRewriter` within each frontend's main target.

 An overview of the steps taken is described bellow.

 ---
-## 1. Objective-C parsing
+## 1. Source lang parsing

 ##### summary
 - [ANTLR](http://www.antlr.org/) used as main parser generator;
-- `ObjcParser` target contains an `ObjcParser` class that performs code parsing.
+    - `ObjcParser` target contains an `ObjcParser` class that performs Objective-C code parsing.
+    - `JsParser` target contains a `JsParser` class that performs code JavaScript code parsing.
 - `ASTNode` class used as abstraction over ANTLR for next steps;
-    - Statement and expressions are not parsed in this step yet.
+    - Statement and expressions are not parsed in this step yet;
+    - Each language has its own target implementing appropriate `ASTNode` subclasses.
 ---

 A mixture of tooled and manual parsing is used on input .h/.m files to parse.